ppy/osu-wiki/wiki/Tournaments/DACH4K/2023/en.md

 ### General

-1. *DACH 4k Championship 2023* is an osu!maina 4k 1v1 double-elimination tournament.
-All matches are played with Scorev2.
+1. DACH 4k Championship 2023 is an osu!mania 4K 1v1 double-elimination tournament.
+All matches are played with ScoreV2.
-2. All Maps will be played under FreeMod conditions, only `NF` , `HD` , `FL` , `FI` and `MR` are allowed.
+2. All maps will be played under FreeMod conditions: only NF , HD , FL , FI and MR are allowed.
-3. All registed player will be play Qualifier first, top 32 players will advanced to double-elimination bracket. called "KO stage".
+3. All registered players will be play the Qualifiers first, where the top 32 players will advance to the double-elimination bracket. called the *KO stage*.
-   - Advanced players will be scale down to 16 if not enough register.
+   - The number of qualified players will be scaled down to 16 if not enough people register.
-4. Reschedules will only be accepted if both players **and** staff team agreement , posted in the Discord server before Friday 0:00 (UTC+2).
-If reschedule posted after this time , it won't be accepted.
+4. Reschedules will only be accepted if both players **and** the staff team agree, and the request is posted in the Discord server before Friday 00:00 (UTC+2).
+Reschedule requests after this time will not be accepted.
-5. Repeated toxic behaviour or cheating will be banned from the tournament.
+5. Repeated toxic behaviour or cheating will result in a ban from the tournament.

 ### Registration

-1. Only players who have the following national flags , or others things could prove they lived in following countries would allowed to play in this tournament.
+1. Only players who have the following national flags or who can prove they live in the following countries are allowed to play in this tournament:
    - Germany
    - Austria
    - Switzerland
-2. Players's mania 4k rank should between 1000 ~ 40000 at registration phase.
+2. All players' osu!mania 4K rank should be between #1,000 and #40,000 during the registration phase.
-3. every player should join the Discord server , this makes it easier to reach the player and ensures that he/she gets all current information.
+3. Every player should join the Discord server.
+This makes it easier to reach the player and ensures they receive current information.
-4. All staff members except streamers, commentators and graphic designers are not allowed to participate in this tournament as a player.
+4. All staff members except streamers, commentators, and graphic designers are not allowed to participate in this tournament as players.

 ### Match procedure

 #### Qualifier

-1. Each player may sign up into qualifier lobby in advace.
+1. Each player may sign up into a Qualifier lobby in advance.
-   - if none of default lobby suit for players, players can request an custom lobby before Monday 0:00 (UTC+2) on qualifier week.
+   - If none of the default lobbies are suitable, players can request a custom lobby before Monday 00:00 (UTC+2) on the week of the Qualifiers.
-2. 15 minutes before the qualifier starts, players will be made aware of the qualifier via the ref.
-5 minutes before the actual start, players will be invited to the lobby.
+2. 15 minutes before the Qualifier starts, players will be made aware of the Qualifier via the referee.
+5 minutes before the start, players will be invited to the lobby.
-3. In the lobby, all qualifier maps will be played 2 times in a row, with an optional 5 minute break between each run.
+3. In the lobby, all Qualifier maps will be played 2 times in a row, with an optional 5-minute break between each run.
-4. Maps in qualifiers stage will be:
+4. Maps in the Qualifiers stage will be:
    - Stage 1: SV
    - Stage 2: RC Acc
    - Stage 3: LN